Names of India: India

 Latin India is used by Lucian (2nd century CE).
 India was known in Old English language and was used in King Alfred's translation of Paulus Orosius.
 In Middle English, the name was, under French influence, replaced by Ynde or Inde, which entered Early Modern English as "Indie".
-The name "India" then came back to English usage from the 17th century onward, and may be due to the influence of Latin, or Spanish or Portuguese.
+The name "India" then came back to English usage from the 17th century onward, and may be due to the influence of Latin, or Spanish and Portuguese.

-Sanskrit indu "drop (of Soma)", also a term for the Moon, is unrelated, but has sometimes been erroneously connected.
+Sanskrit इन्दु॑ "drop (of Soma)", also a term for the Moon, is unrelated, but has sometimes been erroneously connected (see Middle Chinese 印度 for more).

 Indies

-The term "Indies" refers to the land east of river Indus.
+The term "Indies" refers to the land east of Indus River.
 It is fully interchangeable with the word India.
-Portuguese initially described the entire region they discovered as the Indies.
+The Portuguese initially described the entire region they discovered as the Indies.
 Caribbean islands were initially described as "Indies" as they were thought to be India.
-When they became known to be in western hemisphere, they were renamed as West Indies.
-Thus West Indies means India in the western hemisphere.
-Indonesia's former name is Dutch East Indies which means India in southeast Asia (this should not to be confused with Dutch India, which referred to the trading posts of VOC within the Indian subcontinent).
+When they became known to be in Western Hemisphere, they were renamed as West Indies.
+Thus, West Indies means India in the Western Hemisphere.
+Indonesia's former name is Dutch East Indies which means India in Southeast Asia (this should not be confused with Dutch India, which referred to the trading posts of VOC within the Indian subcontinent).

 Bharat

+Hathigumpha Jain Inscription of King Kharavela (2nd century BCE), which contains the earliest known epigraphical reference to "Bharat".

+An ancient idol of Bharata Chakravarti at Shravanabelagola Jain temple, near the resting site Chandragupta Maurya.

-Bharat is a coequal name of India, as set down in Article 1 of the Constitution, adopted in 1950, which states in English: "India, that is Bharat,..."
+Bharat is a coequal name of India, as set down in Article 1 of the Constitution, adopted in 1950, which states in English: "India, that is Bharat, ..."
 Bharat, which was predominantly used in Sanskrit, was adopted as a self-ascribed alternative name by some people of the Indian subcontinent and the Republic of India.

-This realm of Bharat, which has been referred to as Bhāratavarṣa in Puranas - after Emperor Bharata, the son of Rishabhanatha (Adinatha) the first tirthankar of Jainism.
-He is described to be a Kshatriya born in the Solar dynasty.
-This has been mentioned in Vishnu Purana (2,3,1), Vayu Purana (33,52), Linga Purana (1,47,23), Brahmanda Purana (14,5,62), Agni Purana (107,11–12), Skanda Purana (37,57) and Markandeya Purana (50,41), all using the designation Bhāratavarṣa.